-Re-invest in your employees, and watch their disposable income grow of people worry about money on a weekly basis
+Re-invest in your employees, and watch their disposable income grow

-The good news is that with a bit of creativity, you can become an HR superhero in your business.
+The good news is that with a bit of creativity you can become an HR superhero in your business.
 If you take a very small portion of your employees' post tax wage increase and reappropriate it to an investment in your employer brand, you can:

-- 1. Take the spotlight off the annual performance review and reposition it firmly over your EVP and all the things that make your organisation a great place to work. - 2.
+- Take the spotlight off the annual performance review and reposition it firmly over your EVP and all the things that make your organisation a great place to work. - 2.
 Increase your employees' disposable income.